AliceOrlandini/Integer-Factorization/README.md

 # Integer-Factorization
-A Computer Architecture Project for the 2023/2024 academic year.

 ![Integer-Factorization](Slides/Resources/IntegerFactorization.png)

 ## Overview
-This repository contains implementations of a parallel trial division algorithm for factorizing numbers.
-The repository includes both the initial and optimized versions, as well as a version utilizing CUDA for GPU acceleration.
+This repository houses a comprehensive Computer Architecture project for the 2023/2024 academic year, focusing on the implementation and optimization of a parallel trial division algorithm for integer factorization.
+The project explores both CPU and GPU approaches, leveraging parallel computing techniques to enhance performance.
+It includes initial and optimized versions of the algorithm, with specific implementations for CPU using C++ and for GPU using CUDA.
+The project also features detailed performance analyses, scalability studies, and various scripts for running and benchmarking the implementations.

 ## Project Structure